anandu06dev/ng4StarterKit/README.md

 @TODO [text]
 @TODO [image]

-**» Stateful services vs. shared repositories**<br/>
+**» Stateful services vs. Stateful repositories**<br/>

-As previously mentioned, it's a common practice in Angular projects to use services for business functionality and shared state.
+As previously mentioned, it's a common practice in Angular projects to use services for business functionality or shared state.
 We relate to stateful services if we need to share data across components.
 Often simple services process HTTP requests and responses that perform CRUD operations. **We will depart from the status quo and use reactive repositories in favor of an active data store**.
 Technically speaking, there is no big difference!
 It's just a matter of convention.

 We will expand the repository pattern by the CQRS pattern to stem the heavy-lift when building complex user interfaces by introducing a repository implementation only for reactive read models.
 The CQRS pattern allows us to answer different use cases with the respective data model.
 State changes are immediately replicated back to the read side.
 This process is called "projection".
 A projection can be leveraged in many different ways or layers.
 The most commonly used approach is an event-based projection causing an eventually consistent system.
 However, we will not encounter any problems of this kind, because of Angular's (RxJS) reactive change detection behaviour.